elbuenmitch/new-digi-map/README.md

 - **Mouse Wheel Zoom**: Zoom in/out using the mouse wheel directly on the canvas
 - **Database Integration**: Save and load floor plans from Supabase database
 - **Metadata Display**: Shows centercode and floor information when a map is loaded
-- **Background Image Support**: Upload background images for tracing or reference
+- **Background Image Support**: Upload background images for tracing or reference, with adjustable opacity and visibility controls
 - **Element Type Management**: Edit properties of element types affecting all instances

 ## Main Usage